-Your Guide to Senior Living Expenses and Tax Deductions
+Your Guide to Assisted Living Expenses and Tax Deductions

 But senior living communities can be expensive.
-How can you afford to cover medical expenses, room and board, and any other miscellaneous costs that come along with senior living?
+How can you afford to cover medical expenses, room and board, and any other miscellaneous costs?

 You find yourself wondering, “Are senior living expenses deductible?”

-This guide details information regarding senior living expenses and tax deductions, including:
+We’ve compiled all the information you need regarding assisted living expenses and tax deductions, including:

-- Possible senior living expense deductions you might qualify for
+- Possible senior living expense deductions you might be able to take

 - Helpful resources